midnqp/ai-chats-ai/readme.md

 pip3 install -r requirements.txt
 npm run trial
 ```
 The trial run will use the Llama2 API and gTTS API to start a conversation.
-As these public APIs are rate-limited, the conversation will not be too long.
+As these public APIs are rate-limited, the conversation may not be too long.
 However, it will be enjoyable ✨

 To run locally, follow these steps:
 - Install Ollama with Docker and run `$ ollama pull llama2-uncensored; ollama serve;`